 Based on the final outcome of our review of the annual financial statements, the consolidated financial statements, the combined management report, and the combined non-financial statement, as well as the Board of Management's proposal for the appropriation of net income, no objections need be raised.
 The same applies to the Corporate Governance Statement even insofar as it is not to be audited by the external auditor.
-We followed the Audit Committee's recommendation and approved the annual financial statements and the consolidated financial statements.
+We followed the Audit Committee's recommendation and approved the annual financial statements.